 Block Building – On occasion, children benefit and enjoy the challenge that comes with restrictions on their play.
 One challenge we use is to restrict the building space.
 “We are in the middle of the city and this square is the only city lot available for the construction project.”
 The Activity Tray provides not only the outline of this space, but also physical walls to keep them true!
 By focusing attention on the defined space, children have a spatial purpose and are not drawn outward from the start point of their project.
 They are challenged to plan ahead to stay within the space.
 Because the tray is ferrous children can use it with magnets or magnetic builders.
 Use it with Tegu Blocks!

 Portable Sensory Tray – It’s sturdy but light enough to move, so use your Activity Tray whenever and wherever a sensory experience would be engaging for children.
 Fill with your own sensory or nature materials, add a magnifying glass or two and let the investigation unfold.
-Place two trays next to one another and fill one with water.
 Offer some metal shaker cups and other tools such as scoops for some work with filling, emptying, and transferring.

 The Literal Frame for Art – Your Activity Tray lends itself beautifully to art exploration; from collage to interactive dioramas, the framed space speaks canvas.
 We use various colors of rice or different materials such as flax and millet and spread them in the tray using small scoops.
 Colored oobleck is also fascinating for children and the shallow tray with its reflective bottom adds to the experience.
 Simply adding fine sand creates a sensory art experience.
 As you run fingers or tools through the sand the reflective bottom shines through creating a dramatic visual experience.